0exp/redis_queued_locks/README.md

     rql.lock_series('lock_a', 'lock_b', 'lock_c') { puts 'locked' }
     ```
   - an ability to release all locks and all requests of the concrete acquirer id or host id (or both in validation-orianted combination);
-  - detailed lock informotion inside the error object in cases of exceptions (now we have detailed lock info in error message only);
+  - detailed lock informotion inside the error object in cases of exceptions (at the moment we have this info inside the error message only that hard to analyze in work);
-  - a convenient way to mark any `lock` invocation as "non-instrumentable" / "non-loggable" invocation (as an alternative to `VoidNotifier` usage);
+  - a convenient way to mark any `lock` invocation as "non-instrumentable" / "non-loggable" (as an alternative to `VoidNotifier` and to `VoidLogger`);
   - `Read`/`Write` semantics: you can mark your locks as `read` or `write` lock in order to simulate `read`/`write` lock behavior:
     - `read` - watis - `write`;
     - `read` - not waits - `read`;
     - `write` - waits - `read`;
     - `write` - waits - `write`;
+    - **write** mode is a default behavior for all RQL locks;
 - **Minor**:
   - `#lock`/`#lock!` - `timeout:` option: support for granular periods (it supports only `seconds` at the moment, but we need `milliseconds`);
   - Add `after timeout hook` ability for timeout errors with an ability to access the binding context (if it possibly) of the thread where it failed;